ironsheep/P2-FLASH-FS/REF/README.md

 ### Next Steps:

 - Finish regression tests for untested methods:
-  - Read/write file as circular buffer
-  - File append
+  - File append using flush()
-  - File read-modify write
-  - Certify life-cycle changes for blocks of files created/modified
+  - Certify life-cycle changes for blocks of files created/modified (this is visuall checked for now...)
   - Do 8 cog regression test for file reads/writes
 - ... more I'm sure ...
 - Publish for API review and testing